cppalliance/safe-cpp/proposal/draft.md

 };
 ```

-The user enters the mutable context with the `mut` token and calls push_back.
-This enables binding a mutable borrow to vec in a standard conversion during overload resolution to push_back.
+The user enters the mutable context with the `mut` token and calls `push_back`.
+This enables binding a mutable borrow to `vec` in a standard conversion during overload resolution to `push_back`.
 Since the shared borrow that was taken to produce slice_iterator is still in scope, the new mutable borrow violates exclusivity and the program is ill-formed.

 Borrow checking is attractive because it's a unified treatment for enforcing dependencies.
 Compiler engineers aren't asked to develop heuristics for use-after-free, different ones for iterator invalidation, and still more clever ones for thread safety.
 Developers simply employ the borrow types and the compiler will enforce the attendant constraints.